mufaro3/mufaro3.github.io/_posts/2024-08-18-books-ive-read.md

 - Animal Farm by George Orwell
 - The Adventures of Huckleberry Finn by Mark Twain
 - Tender is the Flesh by Augustina Bazterrica
+- The Great Gatsby by F. Scott Fitzgerald
+- Fahrenheit 451 by Ray Bradbury

 ## Books that I've started previously but still have yet to finish